marieke-s/R_template/README.md

         - Any processed data should be saved to a separate file and stored in the processed_data subdirectory.
         - Information about data collection methods, details of data download and any other useful metadata should be saved in a text document (see README text files below) in the metadata subdirectory.

-- R - This is an optional directory where I save all of my custom R functions I have written for the current analysis.
+- utils - This is an optional directory where I save all of my custom R functions I have written for the current analysis.
 These can then be sourced into R using the source() function.

 - scripts/analyses - All of the main R scripts/Rmd I have written for the current project are saved here.